gpslab/cqrs/docs/command/queue/pub_sub/predis.md

 This queue uses a [serializer](https://symfony.com/doc/current/components/serializer.html) to convert command objects to strings and back while waiting for the transport of objects across the Redis.
-The serializer uses the `predis` format.
+The serializer uses the `predis` format as a default.
+You can change format if you need.
 You can make messages more optimal for a Redis than JSON.

 If the message could not be deserialized, then a critical message is written to the log so that the administrator can react quickly to the problem and the message is placed again at the end of the queue, so as not to lose it.